Clay Smith (baseball): Baseball career

 He began pitching in the minors for the Fargo–Moorhead Twins of the Class D Northern League in 1935 and 1936, posting a 15–5 won–lost record in the latter year.
-After going 16–13 in 1937 for Springfield, Ohio, in the Middle Atlantic League, he was promoted in 1938 to Wilkes–Barre of the Class A Eastern League, where he went 8–14 with an earned run average of 3.35.
+After going 16–13 in 1937 for Springfield Cardinals, in the Middle Atlantic League, he was promoted in 1938 to Wilkes–Barre of the Class A Eastern League, where he went 8–14 with an earned run average of 3.35.

 Smith was recalled to Cleveland late in the season and made his major league debut on September 13, 1938, throwing two innings of relief against the eventual 1938 world champion New York Yankees.

 Smith spent 1939 with the Buffalo Bisons of the top-tier International League, where he led the team in victories (13).
 A teammate was the 21-year-old Lou Boudreau, a future Baseball Hall of Fame shortstop, who hit .331.
 The Detroit Tigers then purchased Smith's contract and sent him to the Beaumont Exporters of the Texas League for 1940.
 Over the first 21/2 months of the season, Smith compiled a 12–5 record and a sparkling 2.31 earned run average in 23 games pitched, earning him a mid-year callup.
 In his first Detroit appearance, on July 13, 1940, at Griffith Stadium, he hurled 22/3 scoreless innings in relief of Tommy Bridges against the Washington Senators for his first (and only) MLB win as Detroit rallied from a 3–1 deficit to nip Washington, 4–3.